 Unfortunately, concrete information is thin on the ground!
 And the answer is not nearly as forthcoming as the question.
-This is mainly because there are a ton of variables that can influence earnings: the country, the resort, the ski school, your experience and your qualification levels, as well as economic factors affecting the overall demand for lessons and the strength of a currency.
+This is mainly because there are a ton of variables that can influence ski instructor salaries: the country, the resort, the ski school, your experience and your qualification levels, as well as economic factors affecting the overall demand for lessons and the strength of a currency.
 All these things mean the answer to the question 'how much do ski instructors get paid' changes every year, and is different between each resort.

 - This data is a combination of ski seasons 18/19 and 19/20.

-- For comparison, all figures are in $ USD.
-All figures are pre-tax and do not include tips.
+- For comparison, all figures are in $ USD, they are pre-tax and do not include tips.